All Episodes

 It's absolutely true.

-There's uh there's a lot of evidence actually in the open source domain where so China is known for leaving a lot of uh data on the internet on guarded, and there's some analysis about these kind of available data showing how China is surveilling or collecting information about foreigners all around the world, including in the US.
+And there's some analysis about these kind of available data showing how China is surveilling or collecting information about foreigners around the world, including in the U.S.

-So I think it's it sounds kind of uh ironic that when former President Trump was trying to crack down on TikTok, people uh frame that as a conspiracy.
+So I think it sounds kind of ironic that when former President Trump was trying to crack down on TikTok, people framed that as a conspiracy.

-Uh some people just did not want to realize that or recognize that when to what level do you believe China is uh is spying on Americans?
+Some people just did not want to realize that or recognize that when to what level do you believe China is spying on Americans?

-I think that so there's some data that show uh that some uh smart devices in the United States they are collecting information, smart coffee machines, for example, where you just say a words to the machine and then it makes a doctoral coffee for you in the morning.
+I think so there are some data that show that some smart devices in the United States, they are collecting information, smart coffee machines, for example, where you just say a word to the machine and then it makes a dark rose coffee for you in the morning.

 And sometimes machines like that record conversations at your own home and send that back to China.

-And uh some of the uh the companies or state affiliated agencies would have those data so that they will analyze the uh foreign population or the trends overseas.
+And some of the companies or state-affiliated agencies would have those data so that they will analyze the foreign population or the trends overseas.

-I think that's a right move because the Chinese uh uh technique of collecting information is also something overlooked.
+I think that's the right move because the Chinese technique of collecting information is also something overlooked because this is not something we do here in America.

 But actually they do.